bmaunde/guidelines/connector-integration-guide.md

 - metadata, and
 - data

-The below illustatrates the structure
+The below illustrates the structure

     {
       "metadata":"<metadata>",